cngarrison/rbbedit/README.md

 Open `filename` in BBEdit, using ExpanDrive with volume named `expandrive-volume`.

 	server-host$ rbbedit -x expandrive-volume filename

+Request permission for `sshd-keygen-wrapper` to control BBEdit.

+	server-host$ rbbedit -P

 Send SSH public key from `server-host` to workstation.